 My first academic book was The Iron Whim: A Fragmented History of Typewriting.
 I’ve written or cowritten five other books about technology and culture, including the Canadian bestseller Internet Directory 2000 (with Scott Mitchell); Commonspace: Beyond Virtual Community (with Mark Surman); and FREE as in speech and beer.

-I’m also the author of four books of poetry, NICHOLODEON: a book of lowerglyphs, the first book printed by the newly revived Coach House Books in 1997; the tapeworm foundry, which was shortlisted for the Trillium Prize in 2000; apostrophe (with Bill Kennedy), the first book ever written with a search engine; and Update, a sequel to apostrophe, also written with Bill Kennedy, using Facebook status updates as its source material.
+I’m also the author of four books of poetry: NICHOLODEON: a book of lowerglyphs, the first book printed by the newly revived Coach House Books in 1997; the tapeworm foundry, which was shortlisted for the Trillium Prize in 2000; apostrophe (with Bill Kennedy), the first book ever written with a search engine and the first book of Canadian poetry published under a Creative Commons license; and Update, a sequel to apostrophe, also written with Bill Kennedy, using Facebook status updates as its source material.
 And, just to keep ourselves amused, Hal Niedzviecki and I wrote The Original Canadian City Dweller’s Almanac.

 From 1998 to 2002, I was the senior editor at Coach House Books, the first press in the world to simultaneously publish full-text editions of its entire frontlist online and in paper.
-I’ve also served on the Board of Wilfrid Laurier University Press, and I still do the odd editorial and/or design project for Coach House or other small presses.
-The most recent of these were Jon Paul Fiorentino‘s The Theory of the Loser Class, Brian J. Davis‘s Portable Altamont, and The Alphabet Game: a bpNichol reader, all from Coach House.
+I’ve also served on the Board of Wilfrid Laurier University Press, and done a few odd editorial and/or design project for Coach House and other small presses.
+The most recent of these are Laura Broadbent’s Oh There You Are I Can’t See You Is It Raining?, Steve McCaffery’s Verse and Worse: New and Selected Poems 1989-2009, and The Alphabet Game: a bpNichol reader, which I co-edited with Lori Emerson.